Youth Programs: Kanata Nordic Racers

 Events below are provisional-only ; adjustments may be made based on amount of snow present

 |TBD||Chelsea Sprints||Chelsea, QC|

-Juvenile (2004 and older): For those juvenile aged and older the focus of this group is to increase competition development as athletes focus on attending Ontario and Quebec Cup races, Eastern Canadian Championships, and the Canadian National Championship Races held at Nakkertok.
+U16/U18: The focus of this group is to increase competition development as athletes focus on attending Ontario and Quebec Cup races, Eastern Canadian Championships, and the Canadian National Championship Race events.
 Travel races will be fully coach supported.
 These races will be augmented with local races such as Boxing Day Burnoff and the Coupe Skinouk.
 An updated competition schedule will show below once dates are confirmed, but can also be found at https://nordiqcanada.ca/races/race-calendar/

 *An intro to wax clinic, and a suggested supply list, will be provided to all families/athletes in the fall.